-You can implement Warehouse Connector by setting up Warehouse Connector as a service on your existing Log Decoder or Decoder hosts.
+You can orchestrate Warehouse Connector on a Log Decoder or a Decoder appliance.

 The following is an overview of the entire process of installing and configuring the Warehouse Connector service on Log Decoder or Decoder, configuring the Warehouse Connector service on NetWitness, configuring data sources, destinations, streams for Warehouse Connector, and configuring alert notifications on NetWitness.

 To install and configure the Warehouse Connector service, perform the following:

 - Install Warehouse Connector service on a Log Decoder or Decoder

 - Configure a Warehouse Connector service

 - Configure the Data Source for Warehouse Connector

 - Configure a Destination